 - 1513 – The Prince: the first book on power dynamics and manipulation applied to politics, and the first treaty of “realpolitik”.
 Later followed by “The Dictator’s Handbook“, providing a lucid analysis of the power dynamics of dictatorships

 - 1822 – The Memoirs of Giangiacomo Casanova: the first book with advice and strategies on dating.
-Later followed by “The Game“, which gave birth to the modern “PUA” phenomenon, and “Dating Power Dynamics“, the first book dedicated to power dynamics in dating
+Later followed by “The Game“, which gave birth to the modern “PUA” phenomenon, and then this website that better explained how power modulates, facilitates and allows for seduction

 - 1928 – Propaganda: the first book dedicated to the manipulation of the masses through mass media and public relations

 - 1959 – The Bases of Social Power: the first study on power to go “mainstream” within academia.
 It lead to a spark of interest in power dynamics, improved theoretical models of power, and new researches, including on leadership styles and strategies

 - 1976 – The Selfish Gene: the first book that popularized the idea of humans as machines designed to maximize self-interest based on value-adding exchanges, fake pro-sociality, and manipulation (it’s more complex than that and not 100% true, but still a fundamental text and an important shift in the social sciences)